 Will sales tax be added to my order?

-No, there is no sales tax on healthy food items.
+For residents of Maryland: there is no sales tax on healthy food items.

 The meat was not what I expected.

 There is a bit of a learning curve to cooking with grass-fed meat because its chemical make up is significantly different (specifically, healthier fat) from grain-fed beef and requires different cooking methods and times.
 Folks that are used to cooking with conventional meat sometimes have a hard time in the beginning.
 Be sure to follow these simple steps

 Does grass-fed meat cook differently from conventional meat?